Flea Control Fact Sheet

 Program mimics chitin, a protein in the external skeleton of the flea.
 When a flea bites a treated pet, it gets a dose of Program.
 When the flea goes on to reproduce, the Program is incorporated into the developing flea in the egg instead of chitin, resulting in the embryonic flea's death.
 Any eggs laid by fleas that have ingested Program will not hatch, circumventing the infestation problem.
 It will not kill the fleas on your pet.
 To do that, we recommend a dose of Advantage.

 If your pet already has fleas when you start giving Program, there will be a 2 to 3 month delay before you see a significant decrease in the number of fleas on your pet.
 This is because there are already lots of eggs, larvae and cocoons already in your home.
 These will have to hatch and go through their life cycle to adulthood before Program affects them.

 Program should be used year round for best flea control results.
-It comes as a pill (for dogs) or a liquid (for cats) that is given by mouth once per month.
-There is an injectable form of Program for cats that is given once every 6 months.
+It comes as a liquid that is given by mouth once per month.
+There is also an injectable form that is given once every 6 months.
 Because of other concerns in cats (specifically injection site tumors), we recommend that most cats be given the oral liquid every month rather than the injection, whenever possible.

 Ovicollars contain Precor, a non-toxic product that kills flea eggs.
 When the collar is worn continuously its effects are similar to that of Program®.
 The same 2 to 3 month "lag time" can be expected.
 A single Ovicollar will work for up to 12 months on cats, 10 months on dogs.